rezwan578/Leveraging_ML_for_Predicting_Health_Perceptions/README.md

 # Leveraging Machine Learning for Predicting Health Perceptions: A Behavioral Analytics Approach Using U.S. National Survey Data

-***Accepted at the 25th International Conference on Electronic Business (ICEB 2025),  affiliated  with  the Association  for  Information  Systems  (AIS)***
+***Published by the 25th International Conference on Electronic Business (ICEB 2025),  affiliated  with  the Association  for  Information  Systems  (AIS)***

 ---